juhasev/sample-ninja-help/projects.md

 ### Search

-The search functionality searches thru ID name, **external project reference* and **extenral billing reference**.
-Make sure you clear filters before searching otherwise you may not see the results.
+The search functionality searches thru **ID**, **name**, **external project reference* and **external billing reference**.
+Make sure you clear any filters before searching otherwise you may not see the results.

 > **PLEASE NOTE** that the search will only search thru the active projects.
-If you need to search for archived projects please switch to the **ARCHIVED PROJECTS** -tab.
+If you need to search for archived projects please switch to the ARCHIVED PROJECTS -tab.

 ### Projects table